substratusai/runbooks/docs/proposals/operator-managed-infra.md

 The SCI will have a generic function `BindKSAToIAMPrincipal` that takes the following input:
 ```
 namespace: The K8s namespace
-serviceAccount: The name of K8s Service Account
+kubernetesServiceAccount: The name of K8s Service Account
-IAMPrinciple: The GCP service account or IAM role
+IAMPrincipal: The GCP service account or IAM role
 ```